-In its qualitative PRAs, the department uses the term 'likelihood' for the descriptors it uses for its estimates of probability of entry, establishment and spread.
-Qualitative likelihoods are assigned to each step of entry, establishment and spread.
+Likelihoods are assigned to each step of entry, establishment and spread.
 Six descriptors are used: high; moderate; low; very low; extremely low; and negligible (Table 2.1).
-Descriptive definitions for these descriptors and their indicative probability ranges are given in Table 2.1.
-The indicative probability ranges are only provided to illustrate the boundaries of the descriptors and are not used beyond this purpose in qualitative PRAs.
-These indicative probability ranges provide guidance to the risk analyst and promote consistency between different pest risk assessments.
+Definitions for these descriptors and their indicative probability ranges are given in Table 2.1.
+The indicative probability ranges are only provided to illustrate the boundaries of the descriptors and are not